spotlightpa/poor-richard/content/news/2023-06-27-SPLSTIMSPEND.md

 The program has so far used just under $68 million of its funding, about half its total allocation.
 As Spotlight PA previously reported, <a href="https://www.spotlightpa.org/news/2023/06/pa-whole-home-repairs-program-rural-counties-applications/">three of the state’s 67 counties declined to participate</a>.

-The Whole-Home Repairs Program is one of several initially paid for with federal money that Democratic Gov. Josh Shapiro now wants to keep funding through state resources.
-In Shapiro’s budget proposal this year, he suggested continuing the Whole-Home Repairs Program using $200 million in state revenue.
+The Whole-Home Repairs Program is one of several initially paid for with federal money that state House Democrats now want to keep funding through state resources.
+Along party lines, the state House recently <a href="https://www.spotlightpa.org/news/2023/06/pa-education-spending-legislature-budget-josh-shapiro/" target="_blank">passed a budget bill</a> that would continue the Whole-Home Repairs Program using $200 million in state revenue.

-All told, the governor’s proposal allocates $400 in state tax revenue to continue such programs, which also include violence intervention and prevention programming and grants to stabilize child care rates.
+Gov. Josh Shapiro has expressed his support for supporting and growing the initiative.
+His budget proposal allocates $400 million in state tax revenue to continue programs funded with federal money, including violence intervention and prevention programming and grants to stabilize child care rates.

 ## Money left to spend